François Martin

 Actions

 François Martin is a senior full stack software engineer at Karakun AG, living in Switzerland.
 He is an active open source contributor and co-author of the two open source JavaFX frameworks WorkbenchFX and PreferencesFX, an active member of the Swiss Testing Board and he participates in the working group of Advanced and Expert level at ISTQB.
-He is one of the authors of the upcoming ISTQB Security Test Analyst syllabus.
+He is also a co-author of the ISTQB Test Analyst v4.0 and upcoming Security Test Analyst syllabus.

 Area of Expertise